hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ### 7. Update by Example

-This method updates multiple rows on a table or view, using an example of the values of its columns.
-All the values specified as non-null are used to search for rows using an AND predicate.
+This method updates multiple rows on a table or view, using an example of the values of its columns to search and another example to update them.
+In short:

+- Only the non-null values in the *example* are used to search for rows, using an AND predicate.
+- Only the non-null values in the *values* parameter are updated; the other columns of the selected rows are left intact.

 This method is available in all tables with or without primary key and also in all views.